Sisaket United F.C.: History

 In 2022, Sisaket United competed in the Thai League 3 for the 2022–23 season.
 It is their 10th season in the professional league.
 The club started the season with a 1–2 home defeat to Khon Kaen Mordindang and they ended the season with a 3–1 away win over Khon Kaen Mordindang.
 The club has finished 2nd place in the league of the Northeastern region and advanced to the national championship stage.
 In addition, in the 2022–23 Thai FA Cup Sisaket United was penalty shoot-out defeated 5–6 by Police Tero in the fourth round, causing them to be eliminated and in the 2022–23 Thai League Cup Sisaket United was defeated 0–2 by Muangthong United in the first round, causing them to be eliminated too.

 Promotion

 In 2023, Sisaket United competed in the Thai League 3 for the 2023–24 season.
 It is their 11th season in the professional league.
 The club has finished 1st place in the league of the Northeastern region and advanced to the national championship stage Thai League 3 to the 2024–25 Thai League 2.

+On 25 April 2026, Sisaket United secured promotion to Thai League 1 for the first time in their history for the 2026-2027 season after defeating Songkhla 5–1.